cpputest/cpputest.github.io/index.markdown

 $ ../configure
 $ make
 {% endhighlight %}

+You can use `make install` if you want to install CppUTest system-wide

 **NOTE**: Building from **cpputest_build** means you will not be able to use **MakefileWorker.mk**.
 To use MakefileWorker you need to build from the cpputest home directory.